jeferson-sb/portfolio/content/articles/understanding-the-wild-world-of-web-rendering-patterns.md

     <strong><i>What is the difference between a CDN and Edge?</i></strong>
   </summary>

-  Both terms can sound similiar as both CDN and Edge can run globally and deal with high volumes of traffic, but generally speaking when we say something is "at the edge" or deployed at the edge we talking about the architecture pattern of edge computing.
+  Both terms can sound similar as both CDN and Edge can run globally and deal with high volumes of traffic, but generally speaking when we say something is "at the edge" or deployed at the edge we talking about the architecture pattern of edge computing.

   In **edge computing**, we can run long tasks/functions in a distributed network close to the user to provide personalized experiences quickly.